Kolam: Adding Spice To Newtown

 Small group cooking classes to learn about Indian cuisine and cooking techniques can be arranged by contacting firstname.lastname@example.org.

-Indian-themed menus for corporations, clubs and organizations, and all private events are popular, and Kolam offers both onsite and off-site catering, with full service available.
+Indian-themed menus for corporations, clubs, organizations, and all private events are popular, and Kolam offers both onsite and off-site catering, with full service available.
 A full catering menu and prices can be found at the website.

-Tandoori and Kebabs: Chicken tandoori, the Indian "barbecue" of marinated meat cooked in a traditional clay tandoor, is popular, especially with first-time customers; regular customers relish tandoori salmon.
+Tandoori and Kebabs: The Tandoori Jinga has jumbo shrimp marinated in yogurt, lemon juice, and spices and is cooked in a traditional clay tandoor.
 A mixed meat kebab offers a variety of meats and seafood cooked in the tandoor.

-Children's Menu: There are several child-friendly items, such as the cheese naan, and any of the kebab dishes being especially popular.
+Children’s Menu: There are several child-friendly items, such as the cheese naan, and any of the kebab dishes are especially popular.